y7ksh-r/Real-Estate/README.md

 ## Real-World Use Case
 Optimizing Docker images ensures **faster deployments, lower storage costs, and quicker scaling.** This is crucial for microservices and cloud-based deployments where **every MB matters.**

+**This is Step 1 out of 3, please visit the provided link at the end to complete the entire project installation.**

 ## Usage
 1. Clone the repository:
    ```sh